MatrixAI/Polykey-Docs/docs/README.md

----
-slug: /
-displayed_sidebar: docs
----

-# Polykey Documentation

-Welcome to the Polykey documentation.
+# **Welcome to the Polykey documentation**

-- [Tutorials](./tutorials) - these are a series of steps to introduce Polykey to new beginners to achieve a practical outcome
-- [How-To Guides](/docs/how-to-guides) - these are short guides on how to achieve a specific use-case which makes assumptions on the reader
-- [Theory](./theory/) - these are important for understanding the "why" of Polykey
-- [Reference](./reference/) - these are useful when you need remember how to use a particular command or function
+* [Tutorials:](https://polykey.com/docs/tutorials) Step-by-step guides that introduce Polykey through practical outcomes.

+* [How-To Guides:](https://polykey.com/docs/how-to-guides) Short, targeted instructions for achieving specific use-cases, assuming prior familiarity.

+* [Theory:](https://polykey.com/docs/theory/) Conceptual foundations explaining the rationale behind Polykey.

+* [Reference:](https://polykey.com/docs/reference/) Lookup documentation for commands, functions, and technical specifications.

 ## Introduction

-Polykey helps yourself, teams and software agents to manage and share secrets in a secure and easy-to-use manner.
+Polykey helps individuals, teams, and software agents manage and share secrets securely and intuitively.

-- Usable for the average person, you don't need to be a cryptography or cybersecurity expert to securely manage and share secrets.
+* **User-Friendly:** Designed for everyday users, with no need to be a cryptography or cybersecurity expert.

-- Can be integrated into software for automation of secret workflows.
+* **Automation-Ready:** Integrates into software workflows for automated secret handling.

-- Unifies the workflow between interactive password management and infrastructure key management.
+* **Unified Secrets Management:** Bridges the gap between personal password management and infrastructure-level key handling.

-- Decentralized and local-first software that does not hand over your secrets to the cloud.
-You maintain sovereignty over your secrets on your devices.
-- Easily backup and synchronise your secrets across all your devices: desktop, mobile or server.
-- End to end encryption for all network communication.
+* **Decentralized and Local-First:** Your secrets never leave your device unless you choose to share them.

+* **Seamless Synchronization:** Backup and sync secrets across desktops, mobile devices, and servers.

-- All data is encrypted at rest, thus preventing compromise even if devices are lost or stolen.
+* **Comprehensive Encryption:** All data is end-to-end encrypted in transit and encrypted at rest.

-PolyKey is an open-source decentralised peer to peer secrets management system.
-It provides a software agent that runs on your device locally.
-Each agent process is a node in the Polykey peer to peer network.
-This agent manages your secret data and is capable of sharing secrets with other trusted Polykey agents.
-The secret data can be placed inside any directory on your computer including on USB storage.
+Polykey is an open-source, peer-to-peer secrets management system.
+Each Polykey agent runs locally as a node in the network, managing secrets and enabling sharing with trusted peers.
+Secrets are stored within encrypted vaults and can be placed anywhere on your system, including external storage like USB drives.

 ## Features

-## Features

-Polykey is designed to offer a robust, decentralized secrets management experience.
-Key features include:
+Polykey delivers robust, decentralized secrets management through the following capabilities:

-- **Decentralized & Local-First:**
-  Polykey operates locally on your device in a peer-to-peer network, ensuring your secrets remain under your control without reliance on centralized cloud services.
+* **Decentralized & Local-First:** Operates entirely on your device in a peer-to-peer network, giving you full control over your secrets.

-- **State-of-the-Art Cryptography:**
-  Utilizes modern encryption protocols such as XChaCha20-Poly1305 for secure symmetric encryption, complemented by secure key exchange (X25519) and digital signatures (Ed25519), providing both confidentiality and data integrity.
+* **State-of-the-Art Cryptography:** Employs XChaCha20-Poly1305 for encryption, X25519 for key exchange, and Ed25519 for signatures, ensuring confidentiality and integrity.

-- **Secure Vault Architecture:**
-  Secrets are organized into fully encrypted, version-controlled vaults that function like a secure, virtual filesystem - enabling safe storage, backup, and sharing with trusted peers.
+* **Secure Vault Architecture:** Secrets are organized into fully encrypted, version-controlled vaults that function like a secure, virtual filesystem, enabling safe storage, backup, and sharing with trusted peers.
+Data remains encrypted at rest, even when the Polykey agent is not running.
+It is only decrypted when the agent is launched and the user authenticates.

-- **Gestalt Identity Model:**
-  Employs a unique decentralized identity system where multiple digital identities combine to form a Gestalt Identity, ensuring secure and trusted secret sharing across the network.

-- **Seamless Integration & Automation:**
-  Designed for both interactive use and automated workflows, Polykey easily integrates into existing systems for streamlined secret management and operational efficiency.

-- **Cross-Platform & Open-Source:**
-  As an open-source solution, Polykey is available on multiple platforms and benefits from community contributions, ensuring transparency and continuous improvement.

-- **Future-Proof Security:**
+* **Gestalt Identity Model:** Aggregates multiple digital identities into a unified, trusted representation to facilitate secure sharing.

+* **Integration & Automation:** Works interactively or via CLI integration for seamless inclusion in CI/CD pipelines and system workflows.

+* **Cross-Platform & Open Source:** Actively maintained, open-source, and operable across multiple environments.

-  With ongoing developments, Polykey is actively exploring post-quantum cryptography and other advanced security measures to keep pace with emerging threats.
+* **Forward-Looking Security:** Investigating post-quantum cryptography and advanced protective mechanisms to stay ahead of evolving threats.

-## Principles
+## Core Concepts

-There are 2 main concepts to understand in Polykey:

-- Secrets Management
-- Decentralized Trust

 ### Secrets Management

-Polykey was built from the ground up to focus on secrets management.

-Secrets can be any kind of data that enables some sort of capability in the physical or virtual world.

-The world is full of secrets.
-For example, a password is a secret that enables you to login to a website.
-A private key is a secret that enables you to sign and verify some data.
-A symmetric key is a secret that enables you to encrypt and decrypt some data.
-A token is a secret that enables software agents and machines to authenticate to remote services.
-A credit card is a secret that enables payments.

-Polykey is designed to manage all kinds of secrets.
-It is not limited to passwords or keys.

-For this reason, we think of secrets as "capabilities".
+Polykey was purpose-built for secrets management: any data that enables capability.

+* **Passwords** for authentication

+* **Private Keys** for signing or decryption

+* **Tokens** for machine-to-service authentication

+* **Credit Card Info** for payments

-All secrets are put into vaults.
-Each vault is a persistent, fully encrypted virtual filesystem with automatic version history.
-Vaults can be shared with other Polykey agents.
+All secrets are stored in encrypted vaults with automatic versioning.
+Vaults can be shared securely with other Polykey agents.
+Secrets are treated as capabilities, or elements that grant power in both digital and physical systems.

-Polykey's secrets management system provides users with secure communication and secure computation.

 ### Decentralized Trust

-Sharing secrets depends on secure communications.
-Secure communications depends on trusted identities.
+Secret sharing relies on secure communications, which require trusted identities.
+Polykey introduces Gestalt Identity:

-Polykey introduces a concept called "Gestalt Identity".

-A Gestalt Identity is a collection of digital identities (i.e. social media profiles and Polykey nodes) that all represent the same entity.
+A **Gestalt Identity** is a collection of digital identities (e.g., social profiles, Polykey nodes) representing the same person or agent.

-When you start a Polykey agent, it immediately forms its own gestalt with the Polykey node as its only identity.
-Link up your digital identities to the node in order to expand your gestalt.

-As you deploy more Polykey agents, you can join existing gestalts.

-Your gestalt is how other users are able to share secrets with a trusted identity.
-Your identity is the sum of the reputation of all your digital identities that are part of the gestalt.
+* When a Polykey agent starts, it begins with a single-node gestalt.

+* Users can link other identities to expand trust.

+* Gestalts allow others to verify and trust your identity when sharing secrets.

+Trust in Polykey is compositional, built from the integrity of all linked identities in your gestalt.